Canal Street station (New York City Subway): 1940s to 1980s

+1990s to present

-With the exception of three months in 1990, train service to the Bridge Line platforms was suspended from 1988 to 2001 during the Manhattan Bridge reconstruction project.
+With the exception of three months in 1990, train service to the Manhattan Bridge line's platforms was suspended from 1988 to 2001 while the Manhattan Bridge's southern pair of subway tracks was rebuilt.
 The platforms remained open for passengers transferring between the other routes, since they were the only connections between the other platforms in the complex.
-Service between Manhattan and Brooklyn was redirected to the Main Line platforms and used the Montague Street Tunnel.
+Service between Manhattan and Brooklyn was redirected to the mainline platforms and used the Montague Street Tunnel.
 The three-month period was supposed to have allowed train service while work on the bridge was not being done, but on December 27, 1990, the discovery of missing steel plates and corrosion that threatened the bridge's integrity halted this service.
-In 1997, a temporary art exhibit known as the Canal Street Canal by Alexander Brodsky, was installed on the northbound trackway.
+During the 1990s, garbage accumulated on the unused spur tracks, and the ceiling and tiles developed water damage.
+In 1997, a temporary art exhibit known as the Canal Street Canal by Alexander Brodsky was installed on the northbound track, after Brodsky won an MTA Arts for Transit design competition.
 It consisted of a large waterproof tub filled with water, with Venetian canal boats floating inside.

-The complex was fully renovated between 1999 and 2004.
-The original mosaics on the Broadway Main Line were uncovered but then either removed or covered over again.
-One of the original tablets has been preserved at the New York Transit Museum.
-In 2001, the Broadway Main Line station received a major overhaul before the Bridge level reopened on July 22, 2001.
-Among the repairs included the staircases, re-tiling for the walls, new tiling on the floors, upgrading the station's lights and the public address system, installing ADA yellow safety treads along the platform edges, new signs, and new track beds in both directions.
-During the renovation, elevators were installed to the Lexington Avenue Line platforms, making them compliant with the Americans with Disabilities Act of 1990.
+In April 1993, the New York State Legislature agreed to give the MTA $9.6 billion for capital improvements.
+Some of the funds would be used to renovate nearly one hundred New York City Subway stations, including the entire Canal Street complex.
+Work on the renovation began in May 1994, at which point it was supposed to cost $44 million.
+To minimize disruption to the surrounding neighborhood, workers only conducted excavations at night.
+The work included modifications to staircases, re-tiling for the walls, new tiling on the floors, upgrading the station's lights and the public address system, installing new lighting, and installing two elevators.
+The elevators made the Lexington Avenue Line platforms compliant with the Americans with Disabilities Act of 1990 (ADA).

+The project was originally supposed to be complete in December 1997.
+The MTA hosted tours of the station during the renovation, selling tickets to members of the public who wished to see the work in detail.
+During the renovation, in October 1995, workers accidentally drilled into the foundation of a neighboring building named Fu Long Plaza, causing that building to tilt.
+Water main breaks also delayed the project.
+By mid-1999, the completion of the station's renovation had been postponed nearly three years, to November 2000.
+In advance of the reopening of the Manhattan Bridge's southern tracks, the Manhattan Bridge line platforms were also renovated with new lighting, tiles, and third rails.
+The Manhattan Bridge line platforms reopened on July 22, 2001.